Children's Hospice and Palliative Care Service (CHaPS)

 Service Providers May Include

-chaplains, child life therapists, doctors, grief support counsellors, nursing assistants, registered nurses (RNs), social workers
+chaplains, child life therapists, doctors, grief support counsellors, health care aides (HCAs), registered nurses (RNs), social workers, therapists

-Children 17 or younger with serious illnesses or chronic complex conditions where progression to death, some time in childhood, would not be surprising.
-Services may be provided alongside care towards cure or control of a condition, as an added layer of support for as long as is appropriate.
-Antenatal referral of mothers may occur when they are carrying a fetus with a diagnosis of a serious condition.
+Children 17 or younger, with serious illnesses or chronic complex conditions where progression to death, sometime in childhood, could be expected.
+Pregnant women who are carrying a fetus with a diagnosis of a serious condition.